deepakbharani/Stock_Valuation_Bot/README.md

 In this example Apple(AAPL) stock is valuated

+Further Optimisation in collecting financial data are tried to be accessed using yfinancial module

 # Base.py
 Base.py is the base class which reads the financial statements as .txt files and formats the data to create a data frame which can be used for further analysis